pincombe/factom-governance/0_Factom Governance Documents/Doc 001 - Factom Governance.md

 ### Delegation Process

-> An individual's standing is defined by their digital identity and
+> An individual’s standing is defined by their digital identity and
 > entries on that digital identity that provide cryptographic proof of
 > stake, Entry Credit purchases, Efficiency, etc.
 >